Chapter 7 Bankruptcy

 Chapter 7 bankruptcy can eliminate your personal liability for certain unsecured debts.
 Some of the most common debts that can be eliminated in chapter 7 bankruptcy include:

 Student loan debts are very difficult to eliminate in bankruptcy.
-Furthermore, recent tax debts often cannot be discharged as well as child support or alimony debts.
+Furthermore, recent tax debts often cannot be discharged but may be resolved outside bankruptcy through a tax resolution service via offers in compromise, installment plan, non-collectible status.
+In addition, child support or alimony debts cannot be discharged in chapter 7 bankruptcy as they qualify under the bankruptcy code as domestic support obligations.
 Debts incurred by fraud also cannot be eliminated in bankruptcy.
 To find out if your debts can be discharged in bankruptcy call our lawyer for a free consultation.

 Do I Qualify For Chapter 7 Bankruptcy?

 To qualify for chapter 7 bankruptcy your annualized current monthly income as determined by your average income over the past 6 months cannot be higher than the state median income for a household of your size.
 If your income exceeds this threshold you will have to pass the means test which allows you to deduct certain standardized deductions from your income as well as certain allowed expenses.
 Monthly expenses that can help you pass the means test include secured debt payments (mortgage and car payments), child care expenses, tax obligations, child or alimony support payments, and out of pocket healthcare expenses.
 Unfortunately, the means test does not allow you to deduct all of your actual monthly expenses from your income; you can only deduct certain expenses.
 Therefore, if your annualized current monthly income exceeds the California median income for a household of your size you will need to hire a bankruptcy attorney to perform the means test to determine whether you qualify for chapter 7 bankruptcy.